Rickey Green: Professional career

 The following season (1983–84) was probably Green's best as a professional.
 He continued his strong play on offense, averaging 13.2 points and a career-high 9.2 assists per game.
 In addition, he led the NBA in steals per game (2.7) and total steals (215); of note, he had also led the league in total steals the year previous year (with 220).
-For his efforts, he was named to the 1984 NBA All-Star Game, the only All-Star appearance of his career.
+For his efforts, he was named to the 1984 NBA All-Star Game, the only All-Star appearance of his career; Green also made history by becoming the first ever CBA alum to earn NBA All-Star recognition at the time.
 Even more importantly, after a decade of struggling as a franchise, the Jazz won the Midwest Division title and earned their first-ever appearance in the NBA playoffs, advancing to the conference semifinals before losing to the Phoenix Suns.

 Green remained the starting point guard for Utah for most of the next three seasons, leading the team into the playoffs each year, but was increasing challenged for playing time by a young new arrival named John Stockton, whom the Jazz had selected in the 1984 NBA draft.
 Stockton ultimately overtook Green as starter in 1987, and went on to a Hall of Fame career that totaled 19 seasons in the league, all with the Jazz franchise.
 Green was chosen by the Charlotte Hornets in the expansion draft in 1988, and ended up playing for five different teams in the last four years of his career, mostly as a backup.
 He experienced a brief resurgence with the 76ers in 1990–91 after Johnny Dawkins suffered a season-ending injury; Green started 75 games in his place that year, averaging 10.0 points and 5.2 assists per game.
 He retired in 1992 after a brief stint with the Celtics.